internet-toolbox/imagehosts.github.io/index.md

 - File uploader [25mb for normal users, 75mb for premium users]
 - URL shortner
 - Pastebin ( [Reference](https://sussy.amongware.net/p/download/2da976b894) )

-Support - ???

-- Never had any issues with them, although asking the members of the discord server for support will cause severe brain damage.

 ---